civo/kubernetes-marketplace/docker-registry/post_install.md

 ### Creation of the certificate

-This will help you to create a valid certifica for your registry, you need apply this YAML file, you only need remplase only `registry.example.com` by your valid domain
+This will help you to create a valid certificate for your registry, you need apply this YAML file, you only need replace only `registry.example.com` by your valid domain
 ```yaml
 apiVersion: cert-manager.io/v1alpha2
 kind: Certificate